Houston Storm Water Quality Structural Control Bond Requirements Explained

 Why is it important to reduce stormwater runoff?

 The volume of water that flows from rain is called stormwater runoff.
-Stormwater can be controlled in residential, commercial and industrial settings in both urban and rural areas by reducing the amount it enters into these locations.
-Reducing this flow will prevent hazardous chemicals, bacteria or waste to collect inside drains which could lead them all the way down towards ground water sources as well as natural streams/ rivers where people use for drinking purposes like you!
+Stormwater can be controlled in residential, commercial, and industrial settings in both urban and rural areas by reducing the amount it enters these locations.
+Reducing this flow will prevent hazardous chemicals, bacteria, or waste from collecting inside drains, which could lead them all the way down towards groundwater sources as well as natural streams/ rivers where people use for drinking purposes, like you!

 What are the two main goals of a stormwater management plan for a city?